bbrfkr/suit/Roles/openstack_instance/README.md

   4.  check falvor used by instance is appropriate
   5.  check security groups set to instance is appropriate
   6.  check key pair set to instance is appropriate
-  7.  check network used by instance is appropriate
+  7.  check network and ip used by instance are appropriate
   8.  check floating ip is added or removed for instance

 * if you have deleted instance,